So you want to know how to make money with Pinterest and are wondering if it is possible?

 But if you don’t have a blog yet (or even if you do) and want to try affiliate marketing without a site this is what you need to do (step by step):

 1. Decide what kind of product you want to promote.
-It could be popular, something that interest you, something you have personally bought and use (always the best option) or an item that offers a great commission and you can research about it.
+It could be popular, something of interest to you, something you have personally bought and use (always the best option) or an item that offers a great commission and you can research it.

-2. Make sure to join affiliate programs that allow to post their products directly to Pinterest.
+2. Make sure to join affiliate programs that allow posting their products directly to Pinterest.
 Read their affiliate policies because some companies don’t allow this practice.

 Amazon is very popular with affiliates but it isn’t clear if you are allowed to post direct links on Pinterest.
 If you reach to their support a representative will tell you that it is allowed.
 Then, you talk to another one and it will tell you a different thing.